ink-age/ink-age.github.io/_posts/2018-12-3-Tattoos-Interview.md

 ## Tattoos Interviews

+Person 1.
-Person 1.upper inner arm, rose tattoo
+-upper inner arm, rose tattoo
+Person 2
-Person 2.wrist, the day her grandpa was born and died Person 3.sword, upper arm
+-wrist, the day her grandpa was born and died
+Person 3
+-sword, upper arm

 ## What I Would Do